josephch405/zt/singing.md

 Bring pallate up until you get resonance

 I really need lessons or pointers or just ingest a large volume of videos on this

+Restrain and keep the breath and use it judiciously